susanst/GettingAndCleaningDataProject/README.md

 GettingAndCleaningDataProject
 =============================

-To hold the infromation for the Coursera "Getting and Cleaning Data" course project 7/23/2014
+To complete the project for the Coursera "Getting and Cleaning Data" class.
+7/23/2014.
+Includes run_analysis.R script, CodeBook.md, and this README.txt file.